swaptacular/swpt_accounts/protocol.rst

   `AccountTransfer`_ massages, and a ``last_transfer_number`` field
   with the value of ``0``.

-.. [#thr-adr-relation] lifespans of `TH record`_\s and `AD record`_\s
-  MAY be related, or exactly the same.
-In particular: 1) A dummy TH record MAY be created when a AD record is being created, and vice versa; 2) When an AD record is being removed from the client's database, the associated TH records MAY be removed as well; 3) TH records MAY also maintain a ``last_heartbeat_ts`` field, which similarly gets advanced when an `AccountUpdate`_ message is received.
+.. [#thr-adr-relation] The lifespan of `TH record`_\s and `AD record`_\s MAY be related, or exactly the same.
+In particular: 1) A dummy TH record MAY be created when a AD record is being created, and vice versa; 2) When an AD record is being removed from the client's database, the associated TH records MAY be removed as well; 3) TH records MAY also maintain a ``last_heartbeat_ts`` field, which similarly gets advanced when an `AccountUpdate`_ message is received, to help detect "dead" accounts.